yacucdeptrai/TheGioiSV/README.md

 - Backend: FastAPI service under `Wildlens-Web/Backend`
 - Model: YOLOv8 training/export utilities under `WildLens-Model`

-This README explains how to set up, run, and open the website using a single command on Windows.
-It also shows how you could bootstrap a fresh Next.js app via `npx create-next-app@latest` if you ever want to recreate the frontend.
+This README explains how to set up, run, and open the website on Windows using the provided helper script or manual commands.
+It also shows how to bootstrap a fresh Next.js app via `npx create-next-app@latest` if you want to recreate the frontend.

 ---